mohnish10877/Automated-Pothole-Detection/README.md

 >We aim to provide live data on the conditions of roads, locations of potholes, and more, thus making it easier for the municipality to keep roads well maintained and safe.

+## Bussiness Model

+>We aim to provide live data on the conditions of roads, locations of potholes, and more, thus making it easier for the municipality to keep roads well maintained and safe.

 ## Technical Stack used:

 1. Flask